 - Sign in to your Merchant Center account.

 - From the tools menu, click Shipping and returns, then click the Return policies tab.

-- Review your details, then click Save as exception.
+- Review your details, then click Save.

 Add return policy label attribute to products